What is IT Asset Management (ITAM) & Why is It Important?

 If you were to ask three different experts what “asset management” means, you’d get three (or possibly more) answers.
-The role and purpose of asset management may change from one person to the next.
+The role and purpose of IT asset management (ITAM) may change from one person to the next.

 Basically, IT asset management is a lot of work—which may explain why so many companies fall behind on this critical task.
 But, the importance of asset management for your company’s IT components cannot be overstated.

 The increasing complexity of network systems can make it difficult to distinguish what counts as IT assets.
 When organizations confined their technology stack to a single data room that hosted internal servers, the distinctions were easy enough to make.
 Today, however, seemingly every aspect of a business could potentially fall under the broad umbrella of IT assets.
 With that in mind, here are a few general examples of what companies generally think of when it comes to inventorying and managing IT assets.